codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 - <folder-name>-cloc.json
 - <folder-name>-cloc.csv

+# Calculate the monthly diffences in the code base of repos

+It is possible to calculate the difference in the code base of a list of repos.
+The difference is calculated at a monthly bases.

+The repos considered are all the git repos contained in a folder.

+To calculate cloc diff run the command

+`node ./dist/lib/command.js cloc-diff-repos --folderPath <path to folder> --outdir <outdir>`

+or via npx

+` npx @enrico.piccinin/gitlab-tools cloc-diff-repos --folderPath <path to folder> --outdir <outdir>`

+This command produces the following files:
+- <folder-name>-cloc-diff.json

 ## MISCELLANEOUS

 gitlab-tools is a node app configured to use Typescript scaffolded using the package `@enrico.piccinin/create-node-ts-app`.